 Before value wine shopping remember to consult the Top 50, since it is always changing.
 If you find that there is a new wine on the shelf or a new vintage that we have not reviewed, let us know.
 Moreover if you disagree with our reviews, tell us please us.
 And if you think our reviews are accurate, send us some feedback since it’s good to hear that you agree with us.

 I constantly taste the wines at the LCBO to keep the Top 50 list up to date.
 You can easily find all of my all Top 50 Value Wines from the WineAlign main menu.
 Click on Wine =>Top 50 Value Wines to be taken directly to the list.

-To be included in the Top 50 for value a wine must be inexpensive while also having a high score, indicating high quality.
-I use a mathematical model to make the Top 50 selections from the wines in our database.
 Every wine is linked to WineAlign where you can read more, discover pricing discounts, check out inventory and compile lists for shopping at your favourite store.
 Never again should you be faced with a store full of wine with little idea of what to pick for best value.

-When I compiled the Top 50 this month, twelve wines joined the list.
 The Top 50 changes all the time, so remember to check before shopping.
 I will be back next month with more news on value arrivals to Essentials and the LCBO.